AT&T: Thank You Very Much, BofA Merill Lynch

 Now, Merrill may very well be correct.
 Yet, I submit any selloff based on these points should be bought.
 Here is why.

-Current Chart
+Current chart

 Source: finviz.com